01 Sep The Business Of Good: How To Create A Social Enterprise Business Model

 There are many different definitions of what a social enterprise is but the one I like best is that a social enterprise is created to deliver a clear social impact, Amma explains.
 But beyond creating social impact, social enterprises have a sustainability model embedded in their operation.

-The distinction between an N.G.O and a social enterprise is in the fact that a social enterprise does not depend on donations or grants to operate.
+The distinction between an N.G.O and a social enterprise is that a social enterprise does not depend on donations or grants to operate.
 A social enterprise has a viable business model for operation.
 Essentially, social enterprises are entities that apply business models (solutions) in solving social problems.

 “Impact and financial sustainability is the key,” Amma says.